REGnosys/rune-docs/website/drr-site/using-drr/implement-drr.md

 ## 1.3 Report
 ### Why
-Turn the enriched CDM event into a **jurisdiction specific report object**.
+Turn the enriched DRR event into a **jurisdiction specific report object**.

 ### What you get
 - Report definitions and reporting rules in `.rune` files